E-Nyamsuren/HATWidget/readme.md

 # RAGE: Making serious games with reusable software components

-## Organizers:
+## Organizers
-The workshop is organized with the support of the RAGE H2020 flagship project on (serious) game technologies (http://rageproject.eu/).
+The workshop is organized with the support of the [RAGE H2020 flagship project on (serious) game technologies](http://rageproject.eu/).
 You can contact persons below with questions regarding the workshop:
 * Wim van der Vegt (Wim.vanderVegt@ou.nl), Open University of the Netherlands
 * Enkhbold Nyamsuren (Enkhbold.Nyamsuren@ou.nl), Open University of the Netherlands
 * Wim Westera (Wim.Westera@ou.nl), Open University of the Netherlands

+## Aim
+The workshop entails a hands-on technical session addressing how to enrich your serious game with RAGE software components.
+Based on concrete examples discussed and presented in the workshop you will learn and understand how to quickly unpack, install and integrate software components in your game project.

+## Target participants
+The workshop is primarily targeting developers from game studios as well as researchers, educators and students involved or interested in game development.
+Given the technical scope of the workshop, participants should have some basic knowledge of software development and/or game engines.
+You may want to bring your laptop with Visual Studio installed.

+## Preparations
+No specific preparations are required.
+You may want to check the [RAGE Portal](https://www.gamecomponents.eu), which is currently exposing up 40 ready-to-use game technology components.

+## Rationale
+The European Commission has designated (serious) gaming as a top priority for addressing a multitude of societal issues in, e.g., education, training, and health, and in the wider scope of the “digital transformation” of society.
+Today, the serious gaming landscape is still highly fragmented, displaying a lot or reinventing the wheel.
+Component-based approaches and the reuse of software will support developers at creating better games easier, faster, and more cost-effectively.

 [![Build Status](https://travis-ci.org/e-ucm/rage-analytics-realtime.svg)](https://travis-ci.org/e-ucm/rage-analytics-realtime) [![Coverage Status](https://coveralls.io/repos/e-ucm/rage-analytics-realtime/badge.svg?branch=master&service=github)](https://coveralls.io/github/e-ucm/rage-analytics-realtime?branch=master)